gazebosim/gz-sim/tutorials/model_photo_shoot.md

 Ignition Gazebo offers a model photo taking tool that will take perspective, top, front, and both sides pictures of a model.
-You can test the demo world in Ignition Gazebo by running the following command:
+You can test the demo world in Ignition Gazebo, located at `examples/worlds/model_photo_shoot.sdf`, by running the following command:

 ```
 ign gazebo  -s -r -v 4 --iterations 50 model_photo_shoot.sdf